Non-local convolutional neural networks (nlcnn) for speaker recognition: Experiments

 \subsection{Model training}

 Our pipeline was implemented in Pytorch and was trained on AWS EC2 machine with a single NVIDIA Tesla V100 GPU.
 All the models were trained for 500 epochs, and the best checkpoint was selected for model evaluation.
-During model training, we randomly selected 2-second segments from the utterances to form a mini-batch, and also randomly selected maximum of 100 utterances from each speaker for each epoch.
+During model training, we randomly select 2-second segments from the utterances to form mini-batches, and ensure that utterances from the same speaker should be less than 100 in each training epoch.
 We used Adam optimizer for optimization with learning rate starts at 0.001 and decreases by 5\% every 10 epochs.
 No data augmentation was used during model training.